MyCryptoHQ/DeFiReserveMapper/README.md

 `go version go1.13.5`

 ### ToDo:
-- [ ] Figure out bottlenecking requests so we don't spam the node and get blocked
+~- [ ] Figure out bottlenecking requests so we don't spam the node and get blocked~ _I don't think we need to do this actually_
 - [ ] Handle compound assets.
 - [ ] Handle compound-ether asset (cETH => its different because its not an erc20 token).
 - [ ] Figure out caching on AWS.